swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // ✅
 ```

-Every protocol that is not covered by the [above definition](#which-protocols-would-be-able-to-be-used-as-fully-fledged-types) is, therefore, considered unusable as a type.
+Every protocol that is not covered by the [above definition](#which-protocols-would-be-able-to-be-used-as-fully-fledged-types) is, therefore, considered unable to be used as a type.

 #### Example: